Warehouse Security Guards

 Suggestions for providing good security at warehouses and distribution centres:

-Provide a separately fenced area that encloses the distribution centre; warehouse shipping and receiving doors.
+Erect a fenced area around the distribution centre, warehouse shipping, and receiving doors.

-Establish a policy that prevents personal vehicle access to the Goods In and Goods Out areas.
+Implement a policy restricting personal vehicle access to Goods In and Goods Out zones.

-Do not allow employee or visitor parking near warehouse shipping and receiving areas.
+Prohibit employee or visitor parking near shipping and receiving areas.

-Driver areas should exclude access to interior warehouse areas where goods are stored.
+Ensure that driver areas do not grant access to interior warehouse spaces where goods are stored.

 IP CCTV Security Systems